If you’re the proud parent of a horizontal baby, you’re probably wondering when the sitting-up stage starts?

 Over the course of the next few months, your baby will develop the strength and muscle control to sit up unaided.

-Sitting up will give your baby a whole new perspective on the world.
+Sitting up will give your little one a whole new vantage point of the world.

-All babies are different.
-Your baby will develop at his own pace, but there are ways you can support him in his quest to sit up.
+All children are different.
+Your little one will develop at his own pace, but there are ways you can support him in his quest to sit up.

 Firstly, you need to know a little more about the process of learning to sit up.

 When do babies start sitting up?